by George Orwell

 If you're looking for a stirring tale of the people—er, farm animals—fighting a nail-biting battle for their freedom, look again.
 In Animal Farm, "the Rebellion was achieved much earlier and more easily than anyone had expected" (2.10).

+It happens like this: Mr. Jones goes out to get drunk and forgets to feed the animals.
+The cows are fed up and kick in the barn door, and all of a sudden all the animals are eating from the bins.
 When Mr. Jones and his men come in to whip the animals into obedience, full-scale rebellion erupts, and the animals chase Mr. Jones and his men off the farm.
-Soon after, Napoleon and Snowball step into the lead and begin organizing the animals around a new system based on the Seven Commandments, the most important of which is that "All animals are equal" (2.21).
+Soon after, Napoleon and Snowball step in to organize the animals around a new system based on the Seven Commandments—most importantly, "All animals are equal" (2.21).

 Good to Be the King